Country of origin: Finland

-Juustoleipä, also known as Leipäjuusto, originally comes from Southern Ostrobothnia, Northern Finland and Kainuu.
+Juustoleipä (cheese bread), also known as leipäjuusto (bread cheese) or juusto, originally comes from Southern Ostrobothnia, Northern Finland and Kainuu.
 It is known in English as 'Finnish squeaky cheese'.
-Other dialects have various names such as narskujuusto that depict the way that fresh leipäjuusto "squeaks" against the teeth when bitten.
+Other dialects have various names, such as narskujuusto that depict the way that fresh leipäjuusto "squeaks" against the teeth when bitten.
 Among all its synonyms, leipäjuusto is the more commonly known name.

 Leipäjuusto is a fresh cheese made from cow's beestings, rich milk from a cow that has recently calved.
-It can be made also from reindeer or even goat milk.
-The cheese is called 'Leipäjuusto' (bread cheese) or 'Juustoleipa' (cheese bread) since it is 'toasted' during its preparation.
-The oven cheese contains about 20 to 22% milk fat while today's lighter versions contain about 12% milk fat.
+It can also be made from reindeer or goat milk.
+The cheese is 'toasted' during its preparation.
+It contains about 20 to 22% fat, while lighter versions contain about 12% fat.

-Traditionally, people used to let leipäjuusto get totally dried so that they could then store it for up to several years.
-For eating, they used to heat the almost rock hard Leipäjuusto cheese on a fire to soften it and to produce appetizing aroma.
-Even today, the cheese is dried by keeping it in a well ventilated area for a few days.
-But, unlike its older version, it has a mild flavor.
+Traditionally, people used to let leipäjuusto get totally dried so that they could store it for several years.
+For eating, they used to heat the almost rock-hard leipäjuusto cheese on fire to soften it and produce an appetizing aroma.
+Even today, the cheese is dried by keeping it in a well-ventilated area for a few days.
+But, unlike its older version, it has a mild flavour.